avignal5/bioinfo_notes/index.md

 ## 2. Exploring, editing and subsetting large files in linux
 ### 2.1. navigating a file with [less](notes/Unix_Less_Commands.md)
+* The less command in unix allows to navigate large files
+* Includes search functions
+* Does not allow modifications of the files

 ### 2.2.
 Editing: use nano in unix or editor such as vscode
 * Windows and others cause compatibility problems.
 Is Notepad still useable?